Insights & Updates

 “Incident Involvement Rate” measures how often both an item and the overall experience are rated three stars and below at the same time.
 You want this metric to be as low as possible.

-Fig & Feta currently has the highest incident involvement rate.
+Fig and Feta currently has the highest incident involvement rate.

 As mentioned before, sales data isn’t the true indicator LTO performance — it is the result of many factors: promotional effort, menu placement, food photography, etc. Only when combined with guest satisfaction data can you see the full story.